 - Have a research mentor who is mid-career or senior faculty with a research track record at the applicant’s home institution

-- Demonstrate active, working collaboration with a peer in the related discipline—Obstetrics/Gynecology (or Women’s Reproductive Health specialty) for the Hematology applicant and Hematology for the Obstetrics/Gynecology, Women’s Reproductive Health specialty, or Related Career) applicant
+- Demonstrate active, working collaboration with a peer in the related discipline—Women’s Reproductive Health specialty for the Hematology applicant and Hematology for the Women’s Reproductive Health specialty (or Related Career) applicant

 - Have an approved or a pending IRB approval at the time of grant application submission

 This award is intended as a supplemental non-salary research support grant, for a one-year period.
-Two awards will be granted, each at $35,000.
+One award will be granted at $35,000.
 A portion of the funding can be used toward support for a statistician and/or technician.
 Up to 10% of the grant award may be used toward indirect costs.
 A no-cost extension to two years for expending the full one-year amount will be considered based upon request from the investigator if sufficient justification can be made that a second year is necessary to complete the research project and ultimately benefit the health outcomes for women/girls with bleeding disorders.

 The funding can be used toward:

 Other non-salary items related to the research project will be considered upon request by the investigator and are subject to approval by the FWGBD Award Review Committee.